home; alone; supervision; responsibility; negligence; liability; law ;

 It's not easy to decide the right time or age to leave children at home on their own.

-There is no actual law stating the age children can be left at home alone.
+There is no law stating the age children can be left at home alone.
 However the law is clear that parents are responsible for their children's safety and they should not be left in dangerous situations.

 What does the law say?